bri3d/VW_Flash/lib/README.md

 # VW_Flash libraries
 lib directory for scripts used at different times throughout the flashing process

+[constants.py](constants.py) is a python file for constants used throughout the program

 [checksum.py](checksum.py) provides CRC checksum verification and correction for Simos18 block payloads.

 [encrypt.py](encrypt.py) provides AES encryption for Simos18 ECU block payloads.